 Classroom response devices are a great way to engage students in the classroom interactively ideas, problems, etc. Instructor and students can immediately see how well they are achieving the learning goals of the course based on the responses and it's a great way to engage students in active learning.

 In September 2014, new provostial guidelines were released on the Use of Digital Materials.
-"The purchase of clickers is not included in the $60 threshold.
+Just to be clear, "the purchase of clickers is not included in the $60 threshold.
 Instructors are encouraged to seek cost-effective measures, such as selecting bundled course packages that include clickers at a reduced price or using the iClicker unit currently supported at the University."

 iClicker Registration Online

 Produced by iClicker.
-As most Professors will be using iClicker with Blackboard, students should use the UTORid to register the clicker, (not the student number).
-[Register here].
+As most Professors will be using iClicker with Quercus, or Canvas, students should use the UTORid to register the clicker, (not the student number).
+In most UTSC courses registration will occur from a link in Quercus.
+Some few courses will use the website: [Register here].

 Students no longer have the option of selling iClickers back to the U of T Bookstore at the conclusion of their courses, this program was suspended.

-We encourage faculty who wish to use classroom response devices here at UTSC follow the university recommendations and use the iClicker system.
+We encourage faculty who wish to use classroom response devices here at UTSC follow the university recommendations around the use of the iClicker system.

 To use iClicker 'Classic' at U of T Scarborough in your course: